atiedebee/Partial-Keepinventory/src/main/java/me/atie/partialKeepinventory/api/apiDocs.md

 # Mod Integration

+As an example for using the API, you can look in ``impl/trinkets`` for usage of the features below.

 ## Entrypoint

 For mod integration you can use the entrypoint "partial-keepinv" and add it to your fabric.mod.json: